Rectal Bleeding

 Bright red bleeding on the toilet paper or in the bowl.
 Often from internal hemorrhoids—but not always.

-Bleeding, pain, swelling, itching, or soiling are common—but not always hemorrhoids.
+Bleeding, pain, swelling, itching, or soiling are common.
 We focus on making the right diagnosis first, then the most effective, minimally invasive treatment.

 Bright red bleeding on the toilet paper or in the bowl.
 Often from internal hemorrhoids—but not always.